jototland/stackedit_workspace/statistikknotater/bayesian.md

 From the posterior $m_n$ we observe that the *effective sample size* of the NormalGamma conjugate distribution is $n_0$.

+We can also see from the posterior $s_n^2$ that it combines three sources of information:

+* the sample variance times the degrees of freedom
+*

 ## Predictive inference